Garage Door Cable Repair Experts

 STEP 05

-We cycle the door, check smooth movement, test the opener, and make sure the door opens and closes evenly.
+We cycle the door, test the opener, and check for smooth, even movement.

 06